 Potato gratin is a popular recipe that is prepared in the au gratin style.
 The basic method is to slice potatoes thinly (about 1/8-inch thick) and layer them in a buttered dish with alternating layers of cream and cheese.
 Finally, top with cheese and seasoned bread crumbs and bake.

 Vegetables such as cauliflower, green beans, eggplant or tomatoes can be prepared au gratin.
 Unlike with potatoes, some vegetable gratins involve cooking the vegetables partially and then baking them in a dish with the gratin topping.

 Then I'd transfer them to a shallow baking dish, cover with a Gruyère cheese sauce (a simple Béchamel sauce with grated Gruyère added), and top with seasoned bread crumbs and Parmesan cheese along with dabs of butter.
 Then bake at 375 F until the top is golden brown.

 Sole Au Gratin

-Then the fillets of the sole are laid over the duxelles, seasoned with salt and pepper and then draped with a sauce, often a white wine mushroom sauce made from fish stock.
+Then the fillets of sole are laid over the duxelles, seasoned with salt and pepper and covered with a sauce, often a white wine mushroom sauce made from fish stock.
 Finally, seasoned breadcrumbs and dots of butter go on top, and it's baked until the fish is cooked and the topping is brown and the cheese is slightly bubbling.